dar4datascience/dar4datascience/README.md

 - 👋 Hi, I’m @dar4datascience
-- 👀 I’m interested in the development of shiny apps and ML solutions.
+- 👀 See my personal website @ [dar4datascience.com](dar4datascience.com)
-- 🌱 I’m currently learning React and how to get a cat to love me
+- 🌱 Check out some of my projects @ [dar4datascience.netlify.app](dar4datascience.netlify.app)
-- 📫
+- 📫 R, Python, intersection of AI and ethics, and technology

 <!---
 dar4datascience/dar4datascience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.